subsquid/hasura-configuration/README.md

 # @subsquid/hasura-configuration

+> [!NOTE]
+> For info on migrating to v2 of the tool see [this page](https://docs.sqd.ai/sdk/resources/migrate/migrate-to-hasura-configuration-tool-v2).

 A tool that configures Hasura to track all database tables that have [TypeORM models](https://docs.devsquid.net/sdk/reference/schema-file/intro/#typeorm-codegen) in [SQD indexers](https://docs.subsquid.io/sdk).

 The configuration is saved to a file compatible with the standard Hasura import / export procedure ("Settings > Metadata Actions" in the web GUI).
 You can edit it in the GUI, export it, then apply it after it is erased (e.g. when the Hasura container is recreated).